Broken rhyme

-Broken rhyme, also called split rhyme, is a form of rhyme.
+Broken rhyme, also called split rhyme, is a form of rhyme which can be found in a poem.
 It is produced by dividing a word at the line break of a poem to make a rhyme with the end word of another line.
 Gerard Manley Hopkins' poem The Windhover, for example, divides the word "kingdom" at the end of the first line to rhyme with the word "wing" ending the fourth line.
 Hopkins is rare in using the device in serious poems.
 More commonly, the device is used in comic or playful poetry, as in the sixth stanza of Edward Lear's "How Pleasant to Know Mr. Lear" or in Elizabeth Bishop's "Pink Dog":